Kariss83/verbose-broccoli/README.md

 - [ ] Add contact info on About and Legal Pages
 - [x] Add a nice favicon
 - [ ] Add a Button to allow camera flip for mobile users
+- [ ] Switch all to Class Based Views

 ---